GauravDhuri/missingskill-learning/javascript/arraysObject&Function.md

 myName(Dhuri);  // Inline Parameter
 // Output will be- My Name is Dhuri
 ```
-<span class="highlight">One of few reasons IIFE is used because it doesnt let Global variables get polluted and this helps us avoid variable conflicts</span>, however with the addition of block scopes like `const` and `let` IIFE isnt used as much anymore.
+<span class="highlight">One of few reasons IIFE is used because it doesn't let Global variables get polluted and this helps us avoid variable conflicts</span>, however with the addition of block scopes like `const` and `let` IIFE isn't used as much anymore.

 ### <span class="header3">Constructor Function</span>